kklimonda/neutron/doc/source/devref/quality_of_service.rst

 which we may explore in the future, but which will need to be used in combination with openflow rules.

-The Open vSwitch DSCP marking implementation relies on the recent addition of the ovs_agent_extension_api OVSAgentExtensionAPI to request access to the integration bridge functions:

-* add_flow
-* mod_flow
-* delete_flows
-* dump_flows_for

-The DSCP markings are in fact configured on the port by means of openflow rules.

 SR-IOV
 ++++++